[Feature] Mustard gas and cod: Last chance to halt Nord Stream 2?

 Nord Stream 2 is also toxic for political reasons.

-Its critics say it will entrench EU energy dependency on Russia when it starts pumping gas in 2020 and help Moscow to blackmail pro-Western countries, such as Poland and Ukraine, by rerouting gas supplies to Europe from Polish and Ukrainian transit networks via the new channel.
+Its critics say it will entrench EU energy dependency on Russia when it starts pumping gas in 2020 and help the Kremlin to blackmail pro-Western countries, such as Poland and Ukraine, by rerouting gas supplies to Europe from Polish and Ukrainian transit networks via the new channel.

 For his part, Russian president Vladimir Putin congratulated Denmark for its "responsible" decision in a press briefing in Budapest on 30 October.